aws-samples/amazon-rekognition-engagement-meter/README.md

 ## Amazon Rekognition Engagement Meter

-The Engagement Meter is a web app that calculates and shows engagement levels of an audience participating in a meeting by connecting to a webcam.
-It also includes the capability of recognizing the attendants by associating their faces with previously created user profiles.
+The Engagement Meter is a web application that calculates and displays engagement levels of an audience observed by a webcam.
+It also includes the capability to recognize attendants by associating their faces to individual user profiles.

 ### Usage